 However, there are two sides to the story as normal amounts of stress on the heart from regular exercise makes the heart stronger.
+Start to aim for 20 minutes a day, three to four times a week, then ultimately everyday for at least 1 hour in a day.
 Regular exercise also builds collateral vessels to the heart, which reduces risk for tissue death in heart attacks.
 So again, some healthy stress is good, but too much of a good thing can be a bad thing.

 The endocrine system plays a major part in the body’s stress response.
 Its role in the exchange of signals between the brain (hypothalamus) and other organs and tissues is vital.
 The glands and organs that take part in the stress response are:

 When the brain identifies a stressor, such as a potentially dangerous situation, it initiates a sequence of events on the HPA (hypothalamic-pituitary-adrenal) axis.
 The final result of this complex process is the increased secretion of several stress-related hormones, including cortisol.